Gjergj Arianiti

 Gjergj Arianiti (13??–1462) was an Albanian feudal lord who led several successful campaigns against the Ottoman Empire.
 He was the father of Donika, Skanderbeg's wife, as well as the uncle of Moisi Golemi.
 Gjergj Arianiti was Skanderbeg's ally within the League of Lezhë before abandoning the alliance after the capture of Berat by the Ottomans in 1450.
-He later returned.
+Later, he returned.
 Robert Elsie emphasizes that Arianiti was often Skanderbeg's rival.
 He allied with the Kingdom of Naples in 1446, left his alliance with Skanderbeg by 1449 and allied with Venice in 1456.
 However, his daughter married Skanderbeg and he remained officially part of the League of Lezhë, continuing to fight Ottomans successfully up to his death in 1462.

 Name

-His name is most commonly known in the Albanian form, Gjergj Arianiti.
+The name Arianiti is most commonly known in the Albanian form, Gjergj Arianiti.
 In English, it is usually rendered as George Arianiti.

 In correspondence with Slavic chancelleries, his name appears in the Slavic form as "Golem Arianit Komnenovic" (Golemi Arenit Cominovich), and a 1452 document referring to him as "Golemi Arenit Comninovich de Albania".
 Another form of his surname, Haryanites, was used in a French document of the Charles VII era.

 Origin and early life

 Epitaph of Gllavenica was commissioned by the ruler Gjergj Arianiti in 1373.

 Gjergj Arianiti's father was Komnen Arianiti, whose domains were in the vicinity of Durrës (in partibus Durrachii).
-According to Franz Babinger and Lindsay L. Brook, Arianiti's mother was certainly a daughter of Nicolò Sevati; while according to Dhimitër Shuteriqi she was a daughter of Nikollë Zaharia.
+According to Franz Babinger and Lindsay L. Brook, Arianiti's mother was certainly a daughter of Nicolò Sevati; while according to Dhimitër Shuteriqi she was the daughter of Nikollë Zaharia.
 Gjergj was the oldest of three sons, his two brothers being Muzakë and Vladan.

 He married Maria Muzaka, acquiring a territory from Mallakastër to south of Vlorë.
 His territories eventually reached northwards to Debar and later were expanded to Bitola.
 The center of his lands was located between Librazhd and Elbasan.
 After 1423 he fell under Ottoman political influence and probably resided at the sultan's palace as hostage to secure loyalty of his tribesmen.
 In 1427 he returned to Albania to govern his lands.